 Graduate Certificate in the Social Economy and Co-operatives

-- What is the role of co-operatives and social enterprises in the modern economy?
+- What is the role of co-operatives and social enterprises in today’s economy?

-- How do leadership and decision-making skills affect the performance of co-ops and social economy organizations?
+- How do ethical leadership and decision-making affect an organization’s performance?

 Master of Public Policy

 PhD in Public Policy

 The PhD in Public Policy is offered through the Johnson Shoyama Graduate School of Public Policy.
 Like the Master's degree, the PhD offers the possibility of participating in co-operative courses as well as choosing a dissertation topic focussed on co-operative organizations.
 For a description of the program, application qualifications, course requirements, and information about tuition, funding, and exams, click here

 You can find the application information for both of these programs here

 Interdisciplinary Concentration in Co-operative Studies

 A third option is the Interdisciplinary Concentration in Co-operative Studies, available through the College of Graduate Studies and Research.
 Students in this program undertake graduate studies and research with an interdisciplinary cohort of faculty who share a common research interest.
 Students who are part of a concentration are enrolled as graduate students in the Interdisciplinary Program and receive a Master's or PhD in Interdisciplinary Studies.

 Information about the Interdisciplinary Program can be found here.